 How Do You Make the Tradeoff?

-Assuming you have been offered a market rate of salary and equity (always check with our Startup Compensation Tool before accepting an offer) and your employer is willing to make the trade, you will need a framework to help you judge how much equity makes sense.
+Assuming you have been offered a market rate of salary and equity and your employer is willing to make the trade, you will need a framework to help you judge how much equity makes sense.
 The answer depends on the stage of the company you plan to join.

 Framework for Employees of Very Early Stage Companies

 Many very early stage companies (just prior to or post- seed round) are not confident they have enough cash on hand to reach the milestones required to raise their next round of financing.
 In these cases the founders will welcome the request to trade salary for stock.

 My general advice in this situation is to ask: